-The Department received 26 filings in the fifth quarter, seven of which requested rate increases and were subject to review.
+The Department received 32 filings in the seventh quarter, 14 of which requested rate increases and were subject to review.
 For filings received after September 1, 2011, the Department's Actuary works with the actuarial consultants to review premium information received from carriers.
 For the majority of these filings, the Department requested further information from the carrier because the information provided in the initial filing was insufficient for a thorough analysis.
 The consultants then review the rate increase to determine if it exceeds the 10 percent threshold for further review.
 If the increase exceeds 10 percent, the consultants conduct an in-depth review and issue a report to the Department's Actuary as to whether the rate increase is reasonable.
+The Department's Actuary then reviews the report and makes a final determination.
 The Department has worked with its actuarial consultants to streamline this review process to ensure efficiency and accuracy.

-3. Obtain Authority and Establish Process for Conducting Comprehensive Premium Rate Review
+3. Obtain Authority and Establish Process for Conducting Comprehensive Premium Rate Review office and state legislators to pursue statutory authority to approve and deny rate increases in future sessions.